Port Erin railway station

-Port Erin railway station (Manx: Stashoon Raad Yiarn Phurt Çhiarn) is the western terminus of the Isle of Man Railway in the village of Port Erin on the Isle of Man; it is the sole remaining outer terminus of the railway.
+Port Erin Railway Station (Manx: Stashoon Raad Yiarn Phurt Çhiarn) is the western terminus of the Isle of Man Railway in the village of Port Erin on the Isle of Man; it is the sole remaining outer terminus of the railway.
 Until 1968 there were termini at both Peel and Ramsey in the west and north of the island respectively.
+This station was the second established terminus of the Isle of Man Railway: the first opened at Peel in 1873.